MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 --------------

-Even if you are sure your instancing setup is correct, it might actually not be what you render-engine expect it to be.
-So golden-rule, first read your renderer documentation carefully to see what is required, then if it's still not working, you will have to test stuff until it work 😬.
+Even if you are sure your instancing setup is correct, it might actually not be what your render-engine expect it to be.
+So golden rule, first read your renderer documentation carefully to see what is required, then if it's still not working, you will have to test stuff until it works 😬.

-For Redshift, check the section right under, for other renderer, here is what I found :
+For Redshift, check the section right under, for other renderers, here is what I found :

 -